jiesutd/YEDDA/README.md

 * Administrator Interface:
  ![alt text](https://github.com/jiesutd/AnnTool/blob/master/AdminInterface.png "Administrator Interface demo")

-How to use as an annotator ?
+Use as an annotator ?
 ====
 * Start the interface: run `python YEDDA_Annotator.py`
 * Configure your shortcut map in the right side of annotation interface, you can leave other labels empty if the shortcut number is enough.
-For example: `a: Action; c: Cont`
+For example: `a: Action; b: Loc; c: Cont`
 * Click the `ReMap` button to store the map setting
 * Click `Open` button and select your input file.
 (You may set your file name ended with .txt or .ann if possible)